 This course builds on the knowledge, skills, and strategies candidates acquire during coursework for a preliminary teaching credential.
 Each candidate: (a) becomes familiar with statutory provisions of the Individuals with Disabilities Education Act (IDEA), subsequent changes in the act, and any new, relevant statutory requirements; (b) discusses the statutory and/or local provisions relating to the education of students who are gifted and talented; (c) demonstrates the ability to create a positive, inclusive climate for individualized, specialized instruction and the assessment of students with special needs and/or abilities; and (d) demonstrates the use of instructional strategies to provide students with disabilities appropriate learning opportunities to master grade-level, state-adopted academic content standards for students at high performance levels.
 Finally, each candidate demonstrates the ability to establish cooperative and collaborative relationships with community and school professionals significant to the education of students with disabilities and with students' care givers, as well as with community and school professionals significant to the education of students who are gifted and talented.
-This course fulfills the CCTC Standard for Exceptional Learner coursework required for 2042 Clear Credential.
+This course fulfills the CTC Standard for Exceptional Learner coursework required for 2042 Clear Credential.
 It requires permission of the program director and may not be taken prior to being recommended for the 2042 Preliminary Teaching Credential.

-SPED 558 Advanced Theory and Research-Based Practices for Supporting Students with Moderate/Severe Disabilities (3)
+SPED 558 Advanced Theory and Research-based Practices for Supporting Students with Disabilities (3)

-This course builds on the knowledge, skills, and strategies that candidates acquired during coursework for a preliminary moderate/severe teaching credential.
-Each candidate becomes familiar with current theoretical models for serving students with moderate/severe disabilities; researches evidence-based instructional/behavioral practices for supporting students with moderate/severe disabilities; and demonstrates the ability to create a socially positive, instructionally rich, and behaviorally supportive environment for students with moderate/severe disabilities who are fully included in a general education setting.
-Each candidate demonstrates the ability to establish cooperative and collaborative relationships with the families and community/school professionals significant to the education of these students.
+This course builds on the knowledge, skills, and strategies candidates acquired during coursework for a preliminary teaching credential (mild to moderate or moderate/severe).
+Each candidate becomes familiar with the current theoretical models for serving students with disabilities in different settings.
+The course examines evidence-based instructional and behavioral practices for supporting students with disabilities in the classroom.
+Candidates demonstrate the ability to create a socially positive, instructionally rich, and behaviorally supportive environment for students with disabilities in a general education setting.
+Each candidate demonstrates the ability to establish cooperative and collaborative relationships with the families and community/school professionals significant to the education of students with disabilities.
+Prerequisite: Admission to the SPED Credential Program